 W12.
-Along Tri County Drive off of Pond Street, a stormwater conveyance was observed on the side of the road and is vegetated with species including jewelweed, climbing nightshade, and mugwort.
+Along Tri County Drive off of Pond Street, a stormwater conveyance was observed on the side of the road and is vegetated with species including jewelweed, climbing nightshade (Solanum dulcamara) and mugwort (Artemisia vulgaris).
 This conveyance appeared to be lined with stone, underlain by upland soils, and vegetated with primarily upland species.
 Wetlands were not observed upgradient of, or along, this channel.
 Therefore, this channel would not qualify as an Area Subject to Protection under the Act or the Bylaw.

-SCI RESPONSE: No response necessary
+SCI: No respond necessary.